Ajackwere/Ajackwere/README.md

 #### Software Engineer

 I am a full-stack software developer!
 I have a strong background in Python, C, JavaScript, ReactJS, Angular, MySQL, Flask, NodeJS, and Django.
 I have experience building web applications using JavaScript, HTML, and CSS, as well as creating engaging web interfaces using ReactJS and TailwindCSS.
-I also develop efficient backend systems using NodeJS or Flask.
+I also develop efficient backend systems using Django or Flask.
 If you're looking for a skilled developer to bring your ideas to life, please don't hesitate to reach out.

 ## Skills and Experience
 * Python